olk90/shift/README.md

 ![icon](icon.svg)

-This is an app to create shift plans for a month. **Detailed documentation will follow soon!**
+This is an app to create monthly work schedules.
+Detailed documentation is in the works and available in the project's [wiki](https://github.com/olk90/shift/wiki).

 ## Locales